PostgreSQL Performance Tuning: How to Size Your Database

 This post is the first of a four-part series to help you fine-tune your PostgreSQL database for performance as your data and query volume grow.
 As often happens with databases, there aren’t foolproof guidelines we can assure will work without direct experimentation and observation: there are very few true invariants and always caveats.
 Fortunately, though, there are some principles you can systematically follow, and we’ll explore them in this series.

-For max benefits and a complete guide on PostgreSQL database performance tuning, be sure to check our other articles:
+For max benefits and a complete guide on PostgreSQL database performance tuning, be sure to check our other articles.
+Start with:

 Sizing Your PostgreSQL Database